atomiechen/HandyLLM/README.md

-## Why HandyLLM?
+## 🌟 Why HandyLLM?

-- Both sync and async APIs supported with straightforward unified design
+☯️ Both sync and async APIs supported with unified design

-- OpenAI and Azure APIs all in one!
+🍡 OpenAI and Azure APIs all in one

-- Easy life with API endpoint management
+☕️ Easy life with API endpoint management

-- Writing chat prompt in a human-friendly mark-up text format
+📃 Writing chat prompt in a human-friendly mark-up format

-## Install
+## Installation

 ```shell
 pip3 install handyllm